 Can I hire new employees while on SharedWork?

-Yes.
+Yes, but the rules are changing August 31, 2021.
+Employer application and participant list must be submitted for approval by August 25 before the changes apply.
 The SharedWork Program does not monitor or regulate your employees who are not enrolled in SharedWork.
 If you need to hire, your local WorkSource office can help.

 If I have a third-party payroll company administer my payroll, can we still have a SharedWork plan?